-The formal application for the loan must be made to the Director in writing at least six months prior to the date when the item is required for UK loans, and at least nine months for overseas loans.
+The formal application for the loan must be made to the Director, Archivist or Librarian in writing at least six months prior to the date when the item is required for UK loans, and at least nine months for overseas loans.
 Applications received after these dates cannot be considered.